Jabril-Mahamud/Jabril-Mahamud/README.md

 ### What I'm Working Toward

-- Building **production-grade Kubernetes expertise** through hands-on work and experimentation
+- Building **production-grade Kubernetes expertise** through hands-on work
 - Writing clean, efficient **Go code** for backend services and internal tooling
 - Contributing to **observability infrastructure** that helps teams understand and improve their systems
 - Bridging the gap between **product engineering and platform engineering** by applying full-stack thinking to infrastructure problems